fnproject/ext-statsapi/README.md

 This is a count of failed (but not timed out) function calls since the server was started.
 If there were no errors the array may be empty.

-* The `timedout` element is an array of objects.
-Each object contains a single observation of the `fn_timedout` counter metric at a specific time.
+* The `timeouts` element is an array of objects.
+Each object contains a single observation of the `fn_timeouts` counter metric at a specific time.
 This is a count of timed out function calls since the server was started.
 If no function calls timed out function the array may be empty.